 Help available to tackle degraded land

-By participating in the GRASS program, graziers can access resources and identify actions that lead to improved condition and productivity for poor or degraded land.
+By participating in the GRASS program, graziers can access a range of resources and identify actions that lead to improved condition and productivity for poor or degraded land on their properties.

-Participating will also help identify measures that will prevent severely degraded areas from further degrading.
+Participating in the program will also help graziers identify measures that will prevent severely degraded areas from further degrading.

 The program has a range of financial incentives to assist landholders to undertake infrastructure improvements such as:

 The program also supports landholders to better understand the:

 - requirements of the reef protection regulations; and

 - the associated minimum standards for grazing in catchments that flow into the Great Barrier Reef.

 The program is funded through the Queensland Government Reef Water Quality Program and is delivered by the Department of Agriculture and Fisheries (DAF), Burnett Mary Regional Group, Fitzroy Basin Association and NQ Dry Tropics.